 The small intestine consists of 3 parts: the duodenum, the jejunum and the ileum.
 Partly digested food passes from the stomach to the small intestine, where the final digestive processes occur.
 Nutrients, vitamins, minerals and water are absorbed by its lining.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Small bowel obstruction refers to a partial or complete blockage of the small intestine.
+Small bowel obstruction is a partial or complete blockage of the small intestine.
 If the small bowel is functioning normally, digested products will continue to flow onward to the large intestine.
 An obstruction in the small bowel can partly or completely block contents from passing through.
 This causes waste matter and gases to build up in the portion above the blockage.
-It could also disrupt absorption of nutrients and fluids.
+It could also interfere with the absorption of nutrients and fluids.

-There are many causes of small bowel obstruction.
-It may occur in people of all ages.
-Some of the common causes and risk factors include
+Small bowel obstruction can occur in people of all ages.
+There are many common causes and risk factors, including:

 Symptoms of small bowel obstruction may include the following:

 In cases where patients have fever, low blood pressure, or rapid heartbeat, other lab tests may be needed, including:

 Last reviewed by a Cleveland Clinic medical professional on 03/20/2019.